 Ben Gurion Desert Home

-Another question that may be popping into your head is; “Why would settlers move to the desert?”
+Another question that may pop into your head is, “Why would settlers move to the desert?”
 Many pioneers believed that the development of the Negev was vital for the continued success of the state of Israel and the Jewish people.
 Ben Gurion was a vocal supporter of this action and eventually took it upon himself to do the same.
-David Ben Gurion’s desert home location is in the Sde Boker kibbutz in the Negev Desert in southern Israel.
-David Ben Gurion was fascinated by Sde Boker and considered it to be a trailblazer and an example that others should follow.
-While Sde Boker started out small, today, the kibbutz’s main industries are the vineyard and corresponding winery, tourism, and agriculture.
+David Ben Gurion’s desert home is in the Sde Boker kibbutz in the Negev Desert in southern Israel.
+David Ben Gurion was fascinated by Sde Boker and considered him to be a trailblazer and an example that others should follow.
+While Sde Boker started small, today, the kibbutz’s primary industries are the vineyard and corresponding winery, tourism, and agriculture.

 When visiting Ben Gurion’s home, it is like stepping back in time as the home has been preserved since his passing in 1973.
 You can get a real glimpse into his everyday life from the slippers sitting by the bed to the open books just waiting to be read.
 David Ben Gurion’s desert home also features his study and library; where you can see 5,000 of his books (just a small portion of his library) to identify his interests.

 Recently, David Ben Gurion’s desert home has added three exhibits.
 The first features the Kibbutz Sde Boker and its hope for Negev.
 The second is a gaming room with interactive displays about the Negev; IDF, and the important role played by the Israeli Youth.
 The last is a theater that shows a movie about David Ben Gurion’s life.
 All of the exhibits throughout his desert home will fascinate and inspire you.